DannyNoam/rpi-home-dashboard/README.md

 ### Shopping & To Do lists
 For each of the shopping and todo lists, you'll need to create an empty json at http://myjson.com/ and make a note of the urls returned when you save them.
 Simply go to the link mentioned, type '{}', and press 'Save'.
 For each of the links, enter them inside src/constants/Endpoints.js for the lists.

+If you wish to change the names of these lists, simply change the 'label' prop that is passed to List.jsx inside MiddleComponents.jsx.
+The 'type' prop is used for constructing the classname.

 ### Time
 This should work out of the box!